kairos-io/kairos/docs/content/quickstart/_index.md

 chapter = true
 +++

-# Quickstart
+# Quick Start

-Provisioning of Kairos into baremetal, edge, embedded devices, and cloud.
+Provisioning of Kairos into bare metal, edge, embedded devices, and cloud.